goabstract/Awesome-Design-Tools/README.md

 * [Abstract](https://www.goabstract.com/) — a platform for design teams to version, manage and collaborate on Sketch files.
 * [UXPin](https://www.uxpin.com/) — build prototypes that feel real, with powers of code components, logic, states and design systems.
 * [Alva](https://meetalva.io/) — design interactive products based on components engineered by your developers.
-* [Lucid](https://lucid.style/) — tool for creating, managing nd share design system.
+* [Lucid](https://lucid.style/) — tool for creating, managing and share design system.
 From a simple component library through to detailed descriptions of your styles.

 We can also add to this list Sketch and Figma, that mentioned in UI design tools.

 ### Design to Code Tools
 Engineering design tools

-* [Design+Code](https://designcode.io/) — learn to design and code React and Swift apps
 * [Zeroqode](https://zeroqode.com/) — web & mobile app development platform for building without code.
 * [Supernova](https://supernova.io/) — converts any mobile design into full-fledged native applications.
+* [Tilda Publishing Animations](https://tilda.cc/lp/step-by-step-animation) — a free tool for creating interactive websites without coding.

 ### Font Tools